datacluster-labs/Custome-Datasets/index.md

 **Sample Images:**
 ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample1.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample2.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample3.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample4.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample5.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample6.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample7.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample8.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample9.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample10.jpg "title-1")

+## Indian Food Image Dataset

+This dataset consists of images of Indian food.

+**Scene Description:**
+Dataset consists of images of Indian food caputred using mobile phones in real-world scenrio.
+Images were captured under wide variety of indoor lighting conditions.
+It consists of wide variety of dish images taken accross India.
+This dataset can be used for recoginition, fine-grained detection of wide variety of cooked food.
+This can also be used to health related analytics like calorie counting, understanding dish ingredients etc. Each image can have multiple lables based on the use case.

+**Dataset Speciality:**
+* Captured by 5000+ unique users
+* Covers wide variety of Indian dishes
+* Captured using mobile phones
+* Highly diverse
+* Various lighting condtions
+* Indoor scenes

+**Dataset Details:**
+* Classification and detection annorations available
+* Multiple category annotations possible
+* COCO, PASCAL VOC and YOLO formats
+* Approx. 3500 unique images

+**Sample Images:**

+## Indian Traffic Sign Image Dataset

+This dataset consists of images of Indian food.

+**Scene Description:**
+The dataset consists of Indian traffic signs images for classification and detection.
+The images have been taken in varied weather conditions in daylight, evening and nights.
+The dataset has taken under wide variety of variations like illumination, distances, view points etc. This dataset represents very challenging unstructured images of Indian traffic.
+Dataset consists of images of Indian food caputred using mobile phones in real-world scenrio.
+It consists of wide variety of dish images taken accross India.
+This dataset can be used for recoginition and detection for driver assistance systems, autonomus driving etc.

+**Dataset Speciality:**
+* Captured by 2000+ unique users
+* Covers wide variety of Indian traffic signs
+* Captured with 20+ cities accross India
+* Captured using mobile phones
+* Highly diverse
+* Various lighting condtions like day, night,
+* Outdoor scene with variety of view points

+**Dataset Details:**
+* Classification and detection annorations available
+* Multiple category annotations possible
+* COCO, PASCAL VOC and YOLO formats
+* Approx. 6000 unique images

+**Sample Images:**